Zeph Ellis: 2013: Interview and name change

 After leaving his label deal, Minfection EP was released in January 2014.
 Ellis then proceeded to put out his self-released album Interview featuring artists including Sickman, Stylo G, Lady Leshurr and Abel Miller.

 Taking a break from rapping, Ellis changed his stage name to Zeph Ellis and focused on production, releasing various instrumental projects including the This Side of Grime series.
 He produced an instrumental titled "XCXD BXMB" which featured on the fabriclive.83 mix CD.
 It was used as the basis for Kano's "Garage Skank" from Made in the Manor, and AJ Tracey's "Naila" from the Alex Moran EP.
-Ellis also produced Jammer's 2016 single "Dagenham Dave."
+Ellis also produced Jammer's 2016 single "Dagenham Dave".

+Death

+Ellis died suddenly in The Gambia, on 8 March 2026, at the age of 37.